Astrosociology

 Astrosociology, sociology of outer space, or sociology of the universe is the study of the relationship between outer space, extraterrestrial places, and the wider universe and society.
 It is an interdisciplinary study between space-related sciences and sociology that seeks to understand the impact of human society outside our current planetary system.

 Astrosociology focuses on space exploration and related issues alongside the social and cultural dimensions of outer space from the viewpoint of human civilisation.

 History

 Astrosociology started as a subfield and interdisciplinary area of study in 2003 to research the two-way relationship that exists between outer space and society, or astrosocial phenomena (e.g. the social, cultural, and behavioral patterns related to outer space).

 In 2008, Jim Pass created the Astrosociology Research Institute (ARI) as a nonprofit research centre to advance the field of astrosociology.

 Research areas

 Commercialisation of space

-The process and phenomenon of globalisation can be seen to be expanding past our planetary system and into space commercialisation.
-The market drives of capitalism and neo-liberal presents space as an untapped resource for marketisation.
+The process and phenomenon of globalisation can be seen to be expanding past the planetary system and into space commercialisation.
+Capitalist, including neoliberal, points of view are that space is an untapped resource for marketisation.
 This presents a shift from the Space Race and astropolitics of the Cold War and into a new era of space commercialisation.
-Examples of this seen in Blue Origin and SpaceX that offer private contract services for government agencies like NASA.
+Examples of this are Blue Origin and SpaceX that offer private contract services for government agencies like NASA.